halfbaked/grails-localizations/README.md

 ```

-Add dependency to your buildConfig.groovy for Grails 2.x:
+Add dependency to your BuildConfig.groovy for Grails 2.x:

 ```
 plugins {